-Peering is the exchange of Internet traffic, paid or unpaid, between two or more networks.
+Internet peering is the exchange of Internet traffic, paid or unpaid, between two or more networks.

 Each participant on an Internet exchange subscribes to a port speed (usually 1 Gbps, 10 Gbps or 100 Gbps).
-Participants can then exchange Internet traffic between each other, depending on each participant's peering policy, without having to pay a third-party intermediary or wholesale provider to carry such Internet traffic for them.
+Participants can then "peer" or exchange Internet traffic between each other, depending on each participant's peering policy, without having to pay a third-party intermediary or wholesale Internet provider to carry such Internet traffic for them.